 USA Baseball Futures Invitational Fan Guide

 The USA Baseball Futures Invitational is an elite youth championship event, exclusively reserved for top 10-and-under and 11-and-under teams and athletes.
-The four-day, championship tournament will be hosted at the USA Baseball National Training Complex, the official training site of Team USA, and Middle Creek Park in Cary, North Carolina.
+The four-day, championship tournament will be hosted at Thomas Brooks Park, which is home to the USA Baseball National Training Complex, the official training site of Team USA, in Cary, North Carolina.
 In addition to featuring some of the top youth talent in the country, the 11U Futures Invitational will be a part of the official selection process for the 2019 12U National Team.

 Teams at the 10U Futures Invitational will have the opportunity to interact with the nation's top amateur talent on the Collegiate National Team which will also be working out at the National Training Complex.
 This unique opportunity will also include unprecedented access to national team coaches and staff throughout the tournament.